ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 }
 </snippet>

-The `rowDrag` property can also be a callback function in the the form:
+The `rowDrag`callback function has the following interface:

 ```ts
 // function to enable/disable RowDrag